Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 You also grant us a worldwide, royalty-free, transferable, sub-licensable, and non-exclusive license to use, reproduce, modify, distribute, adapt, and store your VaultPress Content for the purpose of operating and improving our products and Services.

-### g.
+### h.
 Blaze and Blaze Pro

 Blaze and Blaze Pro enable you to advertise on some of the millions of pages across our Services.
 For example, Blaze campaigns mayb be shown on WordPress.com, Tumblr, and sites enrolled in [WordAds](https://wordads.co/).
 If you use Blaze (which may be available through our other Services) or Blaze Pro, you must comply with our [advertising policy](https://automattic.com/advertising-policy/).
+Where we invoice you for your campaigns, you will pay all amounts due within thirty (30) days from your receipt of invoice.

-### h.
+### i.
 Ecommerce Services

 We offer Services via [Woo](https://woocommerce.com/), [WordPress.com](https://wordpress.com/), and [Jetpack](https://jetpack.com/) that enable you to sell items (goods, content, services, etc.), receive payments on your website, or otherwise earn money, like [WooPayments](https://woocommerce.com/payments/), [WooPay](https://pay.woo.com/), and the [Payments feature](https://wordpress.com/support/wordpress-editor/blocks/payments/) (collectively, “Ecommerce Services”).